“Who are you?”

 The fonts and typefaces you choose for your brand are another part of building your visual identity.

-Which fonts you choose should depend on several factors:
+Which fonts you choose should depend on several factors such as:

 In regards to emotions, some fonts scream “fun” or “serious”.
 Others, like the one above, evoke a sense of nostalgia.
 Still, others are modern and clean — almost minimalistic.